 The defendant's solicitors maintained that compensation should be limited.
-The allegation was that as the Claimant was already partially disabled the amount should be reduced.
+The allegation was that as the claimant was already partially disabled the amount should be reduced.

-Solicitors for the Claimant maintained that the compensation should not be reduced.
+Solicitors for the claimant maintained that the compensation should not be reduced.
 The defendant should pay compensation for the problems caused irrespective of the minor disabilities suffered previously.

 Conclusion and settlement

-Lliability was admitted but compensation could not be agreed out of Court.
+Liability was admitted but compensation could not be agreed out of Court.